Just-Alexa/Hotel_Booking/README.md

 # LunaHotel - Hotel Booking Platform

-**LunaHotel** is a modern full-stack web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+**LunaHotel** is a modern and useful full-stack web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 The project provides a seamless and intuitive platform for users to browse, book, and manage hotel reservations for both leisure and business travel.

 ## Purpose